 And for an activity the kids will never forget try the Sydney Trapeze School in St Peters, which hosts a range of fun classes and workshops for kids of all ages.
 There’s the Mums and Toddler class where kids get to explore aerial arts, mini-tramp, balancing, circus obstacle courses, games, music and more, and kids aged 4-11 can join a variety of classes including Circus where they learn circus arts; from acrobatics, juggling, plate spinning, aerial arts and Flying Trapeze.

-For a local and quirky, contemporary take on the old-school Aussie milk bar, you must visit Daisy’s Milkbar.
-Kids will love the mac n cheese, egg and soldiers, fairy bread and the cute kid's gift shop selling novelty things like ice cream poppers and ice cream skipping ropes.
-Another local favourite cafe is The Picnic in the picturesque Burwood Park with a delicious menu including Mums Omelette and wholesome Nourish Bowl, and a yummy menu for the little picnickers in your life– the Teddy bear Toast is adorable.
+An absolute favourite local cafe is The Picnic in the picturesque Burwood Park with a delicious menu including a gourmet brekky burger, and wholesome nourish bowl, and a yummy menu for the little picnickers in your life, complete with kids-size smoothies and plenty of choices.
 The best part?
 A fantastic fenced playground so you can enjoy a hot cuppa whilst you watch over the kids.